ShwettaN/tempportfolio/README.md

 HEYY !! welcome to my portfolio.

-Its coming up tomorrow when I learn HTML and CSS with T anay Pratap live on youtube.
+Its coming up tomorrow when I learn HTML and CSS with Tanay Pratap live on youtube.

 for now I know :